Learn something new every day

 Sealants of this kind are formulated for each specific intended area of use and differ from application to application.
 The do, however, all need to be able to handle the wear and tear to which the structure is exposed as well as expanding and contracting at the same rate as it does.
 This prevents the sealant from cracking or separating.
 For this reason, advice should be sought when choosing an expansion joint sealant to ensure the correct grade.

-The material used for expansion joint sealants include low viscosity epoxy resins, silicone gels, and cork and woods such as southern yellow pine, redwood, or western cedar.
+The material used for expansion joint sealants include low viscosity epoxy resins, silicone gels, polyurethane sealants and cork and woods such as southern yellow pine, redwood, or western cedar.
 Most liquid or gel sealants are self leveling to ensure a flat, blemish free finish and may be painted or colored to match the rest of the structure.
 These sealants are usually applied with a caulking gun or directly from a tube.
 Epoxy and silicone sealants also offer excellent moisture, dirt, and plant exclusion protection.
 Depending on the type of joint profile in question, these sealants are often used in conjunction with a rubber or foam backing material inserted into the gap prior to sealing.

 Wood strips are also commonly used expansion joint sealant materials.
 They make for a very visually appealing seal but require more care to install and maintain and lack the same service life as epoxy and silicone sealants.
 The wood used for joint sealers also needs to be carefully chosen as not all woods are suitable for this application.
 Dense cork strips are another popular choice although they tend to be unsuitable for high impact or traffic areas.

 Polyurethane is a good choice for expansion joints, it's more durable than silicone and can withstand normal foot traffic when used on ceramic tile floors.